henrysky/astroNN/docs/source/neuralnets/apogee_bcnn.rst

 | V           |  0.001              | 0.058                         |
 +-------------+---------------------+-------------------------------+

-ASPCAP Labels Prediction with manually corrupted labels
+ASPCAP Labels Prediction with >50% corrupted labels
 ========================================================

 Internal model identifier for the author: astroNN_0224_run004

 Setting is the same of above, but manually corrupt more labels to ensure the modified loss function is working fine

-52.5% of the total training labels is corrupted tp -9999 (4.6% of the total labels are -9999. from ASPCAP), while testing set is unchanged
+52.5% of the total training labels is corrupted to -9999 (4.6% of the total labels are -9999. from ASPCAP), while testing set is unchanged

 +-------------+---------------------+-------------------------------+